Updated 8/30/2021 –

 - $84,000 = net operating income per year ($7,000 x 12 months)

-But if you can address those risks and make the effort, the reward on the back-end is a much higher cap rate (i.e. income) for the same total purchase cost of $1 million.
+But if you can address those risks and make the effort, the reward on the back-end is much better.
+For the same $1 million investment, you get a large increase in value and a much higher rate of return from income.

 What’s a Good Cap Rate For Rental Properties?